 2. Don’t Create Highly Scented Garbage

 This isn’t such a big deal if you’re car camping in an area without bears, but if you are in bear country, especially if you’re hiking, you may want to skip even bringing things like meat and stick to lower-odor food like rice, beans, and tortillas.
 Steak and bacon will broadcast a highly attractive scent before, during, and after cooking and eating them.
 Do you want bears?
 Because that’s how you get bears!

-Regardless of how aromatic you think your trash is (or isn’t), to reduce the chances of it enticing any animals, buy odor-proof bags, like these CampSource XL Odor-Barrier Bags, which are also good for stashing uneaten food and toiletries.
-If you like a more structured style, Loksak odor-proof bags are zip-top and come in various sizes.
+Regardless of how aromatic you think your trash is (or isn’t), to reduce the chances of it enticing any animals, buy odor-proof bags, like these Loksak odor-proof bags that are zip-top and come in various sizes; they’re good for stashing uneaten food and toiletries too.
 Odor-barrier bags alone may be enough for bear-free areas, but definitely use them in conjunction with #4 in places where bears do reside.